Distribution: Coastal south-west Western Australia

 Threats: The Dibbler is threatened by loss of habitat caused by land clearing, die-back disease and wildfires.
 Introduced predators such as foxes and cats also prey on them.

-At Perth Zoo: As part of its Native Species Breeding Program, the Zoo is breeding Dibblers to increase knowledge about them and to provide animals for release into predator safe, Department of Environment and Conservation managed areas on islands and the mainland.
+At Perth Zoo: As part of its Native Species Breeding Program, the Zoo is breeding Dibblers to increase knowledge about them and to provide animals for release into predator safe, Department of Parks and Wildlife managed areas on islands and the mainland.
 The first successful captive breeding of the Dibbler was in 1997.
 A new population has been established on Escape Island in Jurien Bay, and two mainland sites are also showing promising signs of successful establishment.
 Dibblers can be seen in the Nocturnal House at Perth Zoo.

 Dibblers can be seen in the Nocturnal House at Perth Zoo.